UO-Biostats/UO_ABS/pages/syllabus.md

 We will use these books in the course:

+* Quinn, G. & M. Keough.
+2002. *Experimental Design and Data Analysis for Biologists.* Cambridge Univ.
+Press.

 * Kruschke, J. 2018. *Doing Bayesian Data Analysis, 2nd ed.* Academic Press. ([website with data and code](https://sites.google.com/site/doingbayesiandataanalysis/))

+If you are looking for more reference or reading material, these are also good:

 * Logan, M. 2010. *Biostatistical Design and Analysis Using R.* Wiley-Blackwell.

-If you are looking for more reference or reading material, these are also good:
+    A fairly comprehensive book that covers how to use R to do many of the topics in Quinn and Keough.

 * Wickham, H. & G. Grolemund.
 2016. *R for Data Science.* O'Reilly Publishers. (free [web version](https://r4ds.had.co.nz/)) How to do many common data analysis tasks in R, specifically in the [tidyverse](http://www.tidyverse.org).